kpaam-cam/lowerfungom-wordlists/README.md

-# CLDF dataset derived from Tschonghongei's Wordlists Collected for the KPAAM-CAM Project from 2021–2024
+# CLDF dataset derived from Tschonghongei's Wordlists Collected for the KPAAM-CAM Project from 2021

 ## How to cite

 If you use these data please cite
 - the original source
-  > Tschonghongei, Nelson C. Lower Fungom wordlists collected for the KPAAM-CAM project.
-2024.
+  > Tschonghongei, Nelson C. Wordlist collected for the KPAAM-CAM project.
+2021.
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description